AmeetGill/Trison/README.md

 # Messages

-There are two type of messages, one is Message and other ReadOnlyMessage.
-There functions are as name describes
+There is two types of messages, one is Message and the other ReadOnlyMessage.
+Their functions are as the name describes

 Types